-- Online Application - Applicants must submit an official transcript(s) from the regionally-accredited institution granting the Bachelor's degree and from the most recently attended institution, if not the same. - Military veterans are required to submit all official transcripts from previously attended institutions to qualify for military benefits. - o In the case where prerequisite requirements exist or transfer credits or waivers are sought, official transcripts are required from institutions at which the prerequisites or equivalents were completed. - The Program Director may ask for additional transcripts if determined to be necessary. - 2 letters of recommendation (can be submitted online through the application-please have your recommenders email addresses when you begin the application). - Proof of Board Certification (if applicable) - An Audition (this can be taped or live) ten to fifteen minutes of your best instrument(s). - Essay-(can be submitted as part of the online application) no longer than three pages addressing the following questions. - Describe your goals as a music therapist and how an MMT degree will help you reach those goals. - Tell about a moment that helped encourage you to begin a career in music therapy. - As a music therapist you will help people from all walks of life and with a variety of needs and illnesses, how are you qualified (physically, mentally, and emotionally) to assist these people in improving their quality of life?
+- Online Application - Applicants must submit an official transcript(s) from the regionally-accredited institution granting the Bachelor's degree, or an appropriately certified foreign institution, and from the most recently attended institution, if not the same. - Military veterans are required to submit all official transcripts from previously attended institutions to qualify for military benefits. - In the case where prerequisite requirements exist or transfer credits or waivers are sought, official transcripts are required from institutions at which the prerequisites or equivalents were completed. - The Program Director may ask for additional transcripts if determined to be necessary.

+- 2 letters of recommendation (can be submitted online through the application-please have your recommenders email addresses when you begin the application). - Proof of Board Certification (if applicable) - A music assessment (this can be taped or live) of ten to fifteen minutes of your primary instrument(s) and any additional instrument(s) applicant is proficient on Music from any genre can be a part of the music assessment. - Essay-(submitted as part of the online application) no longer than three pages.